shannon112/DSnPorygon/hw2/README.md

 the previous command entries.

 # 2. Source Codes
 1. ```main.cpp``` : entry of the cmdReader program.
-In this homework, you don’t need to modify this file.
+In this homework, you  **don’t need to modify** this file.
 ```sh
 make #or make hw2 to create the main program “cmdReader”.
 ./cmdReader
 ```
 2. ```testAsc.cpp```: a program to test the ASCII code of your keyboard mapping.
 See Section 4 for more details.
-In this homework, you don’t need to modify this file either.
-Play with this test program
+In this homework, you **don’t need to modify** this file either.
+Play with this test program:
 ```sh
 make test #to create the “testAsc” executable to test your keyboard setting.
 ./testAsc
 ```
 3. ```cmdCharDef.h/cmdCharDef.cpp```: the header file to define “enum ParseChar” and the source code to process the supported key presses, respectively.
 Please note that different shell terminals may have different keyboard mappings, so we define two sets of keyboard mapping codes in order to work with your and TAs’ terminals.
-They are separated by “#ifndef TA_KB_SETTING” and “#else” in both files.
-The former part is the one you need to fix in order to work with your terminal, and the latter part will be used by TAs to grade your program.
+They are separated by
+“#ifndef TA_KB_SETTING” and “#else” in both files.
+The former part is the one **you need to fix in order to work with your terminal**, and the latter part will be used by TAs to grade your program.
 So please do not modify the latter part.
 4. ```cmdParser.h``` : header file to define class “CmdParser”.
 Please note that this file is in “MustRemove.txt”.
 That is, you need to remove it from your submission and we will use the original version (our copy) for grading.
-Therefore, DO NOT customize it for any reason, as it may cause compile error on your submission when we compile your homework.
+Therefore, **DO NOT** customize it for any reason, as it may cause compile error on your submission when we compile your homework.
 5. ```cmdReader.cpp```: define member functions of class “CmdParser”.
-In this homework, ALL the TODO’s (except for the keyboard mapping in “cmdCharDef.*”) are in this file.
+In this homework, ALL the **TODO**’s (except for the keyboard mapping in “cmdCharDef.*”) are in this file.
 6. ```cmdReader.o.linux```, ```cmdReader.o.ref```, ```cmdReader-ref.linux```: reference files
 ```sh
 make 16.linux #or 18.linux can create the symbolic link on .o file and exe file to specify version